dmathew1/java-chat-application/README.md

 c10k problem is for 10k concurrent requests and not 10k sequential requests

 So Java client can now send 10k requests to a flask server

+I was only reading the first line of the response and when adding more readLines i can get the whole response (header and body) however I run into an issue where it tries to make multiple requests in one run

+BufferedReader terminates upon either EOF or socket closing which if you do System.out.println() on each line youll lose the window of time for the socket to stay open so resolution is append to a variable and upon socket termination print the response variable